dominicstop/react-native-ios-utilities/README.md

 <br><br>

-## 🚧⚠️ Library + Documentation WIP 🚧⚠️
+## 🚧⚠️ Re-Write WIP 🚧⚠️

-This library and its documentation is currently a ✨work-in-progress ✨
+This library is being re-written to support the new architecture.
+Please see this is [issue](https://github.com/dominicstop/react-native-ios-context-menu/issues/100#issuecomment-2077986438) for progress 😔

 <br><br>